panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 heros; // // ['Batman', 'Superman', 'Joker', 'Bane']
 ```

-`heroes.push(...villains)` pushes all the items of `villains` array at the end of `heroes` array &mdash; perfomring a merge into operator. `heros` does get mutated.
+`heroes.push(...villains)` pushes all the items of `villains` array at the end of `heroes` array &mdash; performing a merge into operator. `heros` does get mutated.

 ## 3. Conclusion

-JavaScript offers a great amount of ways to merge arrays.
+JavaScript offers multiple ways to merge arrays.

-The 2 immutable approaches that I enjoy the most is either using the spread operator `[...array1, ...array2]` either using a functional way `[].concat(array1, array2)`.
+The 2 immutable approaches that I enjoy the most are either using the spread operator `[...array1, ...array2]` either using a functional way `[].concat(array1, array2)`.

 If you'd like to perform a mutable merge, i.e. merge into an array without creating a new one, then you can use `array1.push(...array2)` approach.